ThatRobin/DockyTest/docs/item_condition_types/has_item_in_recipe.md

   "type": "ra_additions:has_item_in_recipe",
   "recipe_type": "smelting",
   "item_condition": {
-    "type": "ra_additions:is_block"
+    "type": "origins:meat"
   }
 }
 ```
-This example will check if the smelting recipe to create this block, is also a block
+This example will check if the smelting recipe to create this item, has an item that is considered meat.